This page provides you with information on the Estonian legal system and an overview of Estonian law.

 On the Riigi Teataja website you can search for the case law of the county courts, district courts and Supreme Court.
 Information is also available about the time and place of court hearings.

 Summaries and overviews of Supreme Court rulings and judgments passed by the European Court of Human Rights (ECHR) are also published.
 The summaries have been systematised, and you can search the summaries of Supreme Court rulings by keyword or by reference to legal instruments.
 ECHR judgments are searchable by Article.

 Various news items relating to Acts and the law in general are also published in Riigi Teataja.

-In 2011 sworn translators began providing English translations of the updated texts of Acts, a process that was organised by the Ministry of Justice.
 On 30 October 2013 the English Riigi Teataja website was launched.
-This contains updated English translations of the consolidated texts of Acts.
-By the end of 2014, updated translations of the consolidated texts of all Estonian Acts in force (with the exception of ratification Acts) will have been published.
-Although the translations do not have legal force they are kept updated, and the translations of amendments are generally added to the consolidated texts before the amendments enter into force.
-Anyone can have the latest translations sent to their e-mail address by signing up for the My RT service.
+This contains up-to-date English translations of the consolidated texts of Acts.
+English translations of the consolidated texts of all Acts (with the exception of ratification Acts) have been available since the end of 2014.
+Acts are translated by sworn translators.
+The process of translating the texts into English began in 2011 and was organised by the Ministry of Justice.
+Although the translations do not have legal force, they are kept up-to-date.
+Anyone can have the latest translations sent to their email address by signing up for the My RT service.

 There is also a search function for draft legal instruments which lets you search the various procedural stages through which adopted instruments have passed and draft instruments are still passing.
 From there you can access all the information concerning the legislative procedures and the relevant documents that have been drawn up.
-You can also request procedural information concerning the passage of various legal instruments from one procedural step to the next.
-This will be sent to your e-mail address if you sign up for the Estonian-language Minu RT service.
+You can also ask to be notified of the passage of a draft legal instrument from one procedural step to the next.
+This will be sent to your email address if you sign up for the Estonian-language Minu RT service.